kevinkk525/pms5003_micropython/README.md

 * _error/_warn/_debug: These are logging functions and can be adapted in a subclass
 * setEcoMode(boolean): Change EcoMode
 * async setActiveMode():  Set mode to active
-* async setPassiveMode(interval=None): Set mode to passive, interval optional, defaults to 60s
+* async setPassiveMode(interval=None): Set mode to passive, interval optional, defaults to 60s or the interval given in the constructor
 * async sleep():  Put device to sleep
 * async wakeUp(): Wake device
 * isActive(): Returns True if the device is actively read (_read() coroutine running)